compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/Day 8/R-Stadler-questions-day-08.md.md

 - flanking read pairs *(‘F’)*: partially extends into the repetitive sequence
 - fully repetitive read pairs *(‘FRR’)*: at least one read consisting entirely of the TR motif

+GangSTR outperforms alternative methods in both accuracy and speed.

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**

-GangSTR incorporates these variables in its joint likelihood framework:
+In addtion to the previously described types of reads, GangSTR incorporates these variables in its joint likelihood framework:

 - fragment length
 - coverage